 Signs that they are depressed may be that their appetite is off and they don’t show enthusiasm for a walk.
 A tell-tale sign to look out for is if your dog licks and bites their paws – this can be an attempt to self-soothe when they feel depressed.
 Additionally, if your dog hides a lot and shuns interaction, it’s a concern.

 Some of these signs may just be because your dog is physically feeling under the weather.
 Because we can’t ask them, if behaviours like this persist it’s wise to consult a vet for advice.

 Does Your Dog Have OCD?

 Obsessive compulsive disorder is a hugely detrimental condition in humans.
-A person with the condition will be assailed by thoughts and behaviors they can’t control.
+A person with the condition will be assailed by thoughts and behaviours they can’t control.
 Can a dog get OCD?
 Well, technically no, as we can’t know what they are thinking.
-But they can indeed show compulsive behaviors.
+But they can indeed show compulsive behaviours.

 Does Your Dog Have ADHD?

 In humans, ADHD exhibits itself as an inability to focus on one thing, impulsivity, and indiscipline.
 In dogs, that’s called “being a dog.”
 But there is a canine equivalent to ADHD called Hyperkinesis.